xarray-contrib/xarray-simlab/doc/create_model.rst

 not needed in this case.
 This method is called once at the end of the simulation, e.g., for some clean-up.

+Each of these methods can be decorated with :func:`~xsimlab.runtime` to pass some useful information during simulation runtime (e.g., current time step number, current time or time step duration), which may be need for the computation.
+Without this decorator, runtime methods must have no other parameter than ``self``.

 Getting / setting variable values
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~